-As Namibia is sparsely populated, there aren’t many big cities in the countries.
+As Namibia is sparsely populated, there aren’t many big cities in the country.
 If you have the chance to visit one of them, make sure to put Swakopmund on top of your list.
 For a small city, there are actually plenty of things to do in Swakopmund that are fun and unique.

 It’s one of the largest towns in Namibia – though it’s still village-like small with a population of 44,725.
 Swakopmund is not your typical African city, with plenty of culture and beautiful views you are spoilt with attractions here.
 Thanks to its characteristic architecture and charming streets, mixed with a coastal location Swakopmund is one of the best places to visit in Namibia.